dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1973: Education should empower student well-being and autonomy.
+### T1973: We should rethink education to prioritize students' well-being and autonomy.

 |Support|
 |---|